-Layers that print slowly than the threshold use the fan normal speed.
-For faster layers, the speed increases gradually until reaching the fan maximum speed.
+Layers that print slower than the threshold use the fan at normal speed.
+For faster layers, the speed increases gradually until reaching the maximum fan speed.

 This modifies the fan speed only on the first layer.
 This speed is stable until the normal speed height is reached.

 To ensure the correct adhesion of the first layer to the printing surface, it is recommended to reduce this speed to 0%